MikroElektronika/mikrosdk_click_v2/clicks/swipeswitch/DETAILS.md

 }

 ```

-## Note

-> After reading data or status registers,  there is a certain time which must pass until the device is ready again.
-> The device is ready for a new conversion and reading after the Ready pin is LOW.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.